Get a Disposable Phone Number for Selling on Craigslist

 Avoid specifics.
 Saying you are located “on the west side” or “near downtown” is enough information for most buyers.

 If someone is making you uncomfortable, stop talking to them.
 You don’t need that kind of stress in your life.

 Don’t give out personal information if you can help it.

 You can’t play around with your personal safety and privacy, which is why that disposable number is so key.

 If someone contacts you about a potential sale and you pick up a weird vibe from them—or if they’re being aggressive or rude —you can easily block them and prevent future contact.

 Step 4: Close the sale

-Once you’ve got your ad up online, just wait for that disposable number to ring—and if you’ve set up a good listing, you shouldn’t have to wait too long.
+Once you’ve got your ad up online, just wait for that disposable number to ring.
+If you’ve set up a good listing, you shouldn’t have to wait too long.

 Arrange pickup so that you’re not alone when the buyer comes by (have a friend with you if at all possible or make sure your friends/roommates are at home).
-Or better yet, meet the buyer in a neutral location, like a mall or coffee shop, if your items are small and easy to transport.
+Or better yet, meet the buyer in a neutral location.
+Choose a mall or coffee shop, if your items are small and easy to transport.